435-590-9498

 Galaxies, globular clusters, open star clusters, star-birth & star-death nebulae, planets, and double stars.

 H2G2 Eponym: Slartibartfast is a planetary designer who specializes in coastlines.
-While working on Earth at the planet making planet of Magrathea he won an award for making Norway's fjords.
+While working on Earth at the planet-making planet of Magrathea, he won an award for making Norway's fjords.
 A strange but affable fellow, Slarti's take on the Universe is that, "T

 he chances of finding out what's actually going on are so absurdly remote that the only thing to do is to say, 'Hang the sense of it!' and keep yourself busy.
 I'd much rather be happy than right any day."